Countering Malicious DeepFakes: Survey, Battleground, and Horizon

-{Felix Juefei-Xu is with Alibaba Group, USA \and Run Wang is with Wuhan University, China \and Yihao Huang is with East China Normal University, China \and Qing Guo is with Nanyang Technological University, Singapore \and Lei Ma is with University of Alberta and Alberta Machine Intelligence Institute (Amii), Canada \and Yang Liu is with Nanyang Technological University, Singapore \and Corresponding authors: Run Wang (\href{mailto:wangrun@whu.edu.cn}{email: wangrun@whu.edu.cn}) and Qing Guo (\href{mailto:qing.guo@ntu.edu.sg}{email: tsingqguo@ieee.org}). }
+{Felix Juefei-Xu is with Alibaba Group, USA \and Run Wang is with the Key Laboratory of Aerospace Information Security and Trust Computing, School of Cyber Science and Engineering, Wuhan University, China \and Yihao Huang is with East China Normal University, China \and Qing Guo is with College of Intelligence and Computing, Tianjin University, China, and Nanyang Technological University, Singapore \and Lei Ma is with University of Alberta and Alberta Machine Intelligence Institute (Amii), Canada \and Yang Liu is with Zhejiang Sci-Tech University, China and Nanyang Technological University, Singapore \and Corresponding authors: Run Wang (\href{mailto:wangrun@whu.edu.cn}{email: wangrun@whu.edu.cn}) and Qing Guo (\href{mailto:qing.guo@ntu.edu.sg}{email: tsingqguo@ieee.org}) \and Project lead: Felix Juefei-Xu. }